1. What is docetaxel?

 Sore mouth

-It’s advisable to see your dentist for a check-up before chemotherapy begins, and to avoid dental treatment during chemotherapy if possible.
+See your dentist for a check-up before chemotherapy begins.
+Avoid dental work during these treatments if possible.

 Taste changes

-While you are having docetaxel, your sense of taste can change and some foods may taste different, such as more salty, bitter or metallic.
+While you’re having docetaxel, your sense of taste can change and some foods may taste different, for example more salty, bitter or metallic.

 You may no longer enjoy some of the foods you used to.
 If this is the case speak to your treatment team – they may be able to suggest ways of managing this.